-In the past, our natural treatment spray was effective for up to 14 days.
+In the past, our natural treatment mist was effective for up to 14 days.
 However, our newest version contains cedarwood oil and a compound that helps the treatment stick to leaves.
 It eliminates adult ticks on contact and once dry, continues to repel mosquitoes for up to 21 days!
 Continually adding value for our clients is something that Mosquito Squad strives for.

 Explaining the Science

 Mosquitoes are dependent on their sense of smell.
 It’s because of this that the cedarwood oil works.
 The oil can actually mask or even alter the way the insect smells.
 The American Journal of Tropical Medicine and Hygiene notes cedar as one of the long-used substances for culicide, an agent to kill mosquitoes.
 There has been extensive and continuing research in the use of these oils and their larvicidal effect.
 Our cedarwood oil product works much in the same way that other companies have used garlic.
 However, our application process and our unique formulation that sticks to vegetation, makes our product superior.